DomantasJokubaitis/linux-projects/ReadMe.md

 # Adam and Eve
 ---
-The Dell Latitude E6530 laptop has been wiped and had Debian13 installed at the time of writing.
-The goal of project "Adam and Eve" is simple: make an old laptop, which used to sit in the drawer reminiscent of it's glory days, a usable server/homelab.
+My Dell Latitude E6530 laptop has been wiped and has Debian13 installed at the time of writing this.
+The goal of project "Adam and Eve" is simple: make an old laptop, which used to sit in the drawer reminiscent of it's glory days, into a usable server/homelab.
 It should be able to:
 1. Run at least one VM where I would practise my labs for the RHCSA.
 2. Act as storage for automated backups (mobile phone, laptop, personal computer)
 3. Host media (photos for now)